eolementhe/guide/guide.md

 **Purge generated only** that purge all generates files of your workflow.<br>
 **Delete workflow** that removes all traces of the workflow on the platform (that delete : sources files, generates files and your workflow in monitoring view).

-If you want to delete a specific file you can click on the trash icon of your target file in "My workflow" :
+If you want to delete a specific file you can click on the trash icon of your target file in `My workflow` :

 ![workflow-monitoring-delete-specific](images/workflow-monitoring-delete-specific.png)

 </details>

-### Library
+### File Library

 <details>
-  <summary><b>Structure of file library view?</b></summary>
+  <summary><b>Structure of file library view ?</b></summary>

   Click on `File Library` menu.

 ![Library](images/library-menu.png)

-In the 'File Library' view we have on the left all the files related to our account.
+In the `File Library` view we have on the left all the files related to our account.
 To open a file in the library, simply click on the file in this section.
 ![library-view-file-tree](images/library-view-file-tree.png)
 You can search for a specific file or folder using the search bar.